jjborrelli/microbial-dyn/Docs/ms_draft.md

 Most studies involving keystone species are focused on a single interaction type, predator-prey.
 For example, Paine (1980) highlights that _Pisaster_ is effective at reducing competition among mussels because it is a generalist that consumes prey at a range of sizes.
 The impact that different species may have on their community, however, may be mediated by different types of interaction including competition and mutualism.
 Moreover, keystone interactions of different types may be variable in the form of the impact to the community.

 Typically our understanding of keystone species' impacts have come from species removal experiments.
+In this paper we describe an _in silico_ species removal experiment.
+We determine the impact that each species has on a simulated community

 ## Methods